Today, I want to educate you on the Army Meritorious Service Medal and provide you some sample Army MSM bullet points.

 Here are some interesting things I found out about the Meritorious Service Medal online.

 - It is presented to members of the U.S. Armed Forces who distinguish themselves by outstanding meritorious achievement.

 - It is normally, but not always, reserved for senior NCOs, Field Grade Officers and CW3 Warrant Officers and higher.

 - Prior to 9/11 it was given only during peace time, but since then it can be awarded in lieu of the Bronze Star during combat.

 - Service members serving in “Joint” positions typically receive the Defense Meritorious Service Medal instead of the MSM.

 - Foreign military personnel in the ranks of O-6 or higher may be eligible to receive this award, if approved by a flag officer or general officer.

 - Additional awards of the MSM are denoted with bronze oak leaf clusters.

 - The medal was designed by Mr. Jay Morris of the Institute of Heraldry, and the design was approved by the committee on March 20, 1969.

-In conclusion, we’ve covered 12 different sample Army MSM bullet points.
-If you are responsible for preparing a MSM, make sure you put some thought into it and use as much quantifiable information as possible.
-Use numbers, dollar amounts, soldiers trained, percentages and anything else you can think of.
+In conclusion, we’ve covered a lot of information about the Army Meritorious Service Medal.
+We’ve covered 12 different sample Army MSM bullet points.
+If you are responsible for preparing a MSM, make sure you take your time and provide as much quantifiable information as possible.
+Use numbers, dollar amounts, soldiers trained, percentages, statistics, and anything else you can think of.
 These type of bullet points are much better than generic bullet points.